Abdulrahman-Kazamel/appdynamics/new-commands.md

 5- Enterprise Console database:

  - Change to the mysql directory using `cd /opt/appdynamics/platform/mysql/`.
+ - Error : 2002 (HY000): Can't connect to local MySQL through socket '/tmp/mysql.sock' (2)
  - Connect to the database using ``./bin/mysql -u root -p --socket=<platform_admin_home>/mysql/mysql.sock --port=3377 ``
-   (replace the socket path and port with the appropriate values).
+   (replace the socket path and port with the appropriate values). and ``ps -ef | grep mysql`` ===> from the output grep the --socket with one with port that I need
  - To show the databases, run ` show databases`.
  - To use a specific database, `run use platform_admin`.
  - To show tables, run `show tables`.